search icon

 Detailed List of Authorized Individuals

-Here’s where you get specific.
-List every individual who is authorized to act on the company’s behalf in banking matters.
-By doing so, you’re helping to ensure clarity.
-It tells the bank precisely who they should expect and trust to handle your business’s financial transactions.
+Here’s where the banking resolution gets specific.
+This spot will list every individual who is authorized to act on the company’s behalf in banking matters.
+While the list might seem tedious, it helps ensure clarity; it tells the bank precisely who they should expect and trust to handle the business’s financial transactions.

 Specific Powers Granted to These Individuals

-Not every authorized individual might have the same power.
+Not every authorized individual might have the same power over the company’s financials.
 While one might only be allowed to view transactions, another could have the authority to withdraw funds or take out loans.
 This section outlines these distinctions, helping ensure each person knows their boundaries and the bank understands their limitations.

 Time Frame for the Resolution’s Validity

-Does your banking resolution have an expiration date?
+Does the banking resolution have an expiration date?
 Sometimes, companies set a time frame, especially if they’re granting temporary financial powers due to specific situations or projects.
-If there’s a validity period, it needs to be clearly stated.
+If there’s a validity period, it needs to be clearly stated in the banking resolution.
 If not, it’s wise to mention that the resolution remains in effect until the company provides a new one.

 The Signature of the Company’s Board of Directors or Members